geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 Cool.
 Anything for Flash attention?

 ##### **Wozeparrot** [[00:05:59](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=359)]
-Yeah, if you run the...
+Yeah, if you run the..
 On my PR, eval should work with Flash attention.
 I couldn't actually get it to run because I hit the mmUFold too.

 ##### **Chenyu** [[00:06:09](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=369)]
-Is there any reason...
-Is that...
-Can you use the same Flash attention on smaller, I don't know, llama-train.py or stable-based fusion?
+Is there any reason..
+Is that..
+Can you use the same Flash attention on smaller, I don't know, LLaMA-train.py or stable-based fusion?
 Does that work?

 ##### **Wozeparrot** [[00:06:21](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=381)]
 Yeah, it should work in stable-based fusion too.
 I mean, yeah.
-It should work in llama-train because that's variable shape.
+It should work in LLaMA-train because that's variable shape.

 ##### **Geohot** [[00:06:29](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=389)]
 Can you put it in tensor.py?